The 2025 BRIT Challenge started on

 Archie Eaton, Boccia Coach, participating in the University of Worcester's BRIT Challenge Boccia Tournament

-Leadership support to embrace the BRIT Challenge
+An example of Leadership Support to embrace the BRIT Challenge

 The 3 Pillars of The BRIT Challenge